adapt-it/adaptit/trunk/docs/Readme.txt

       program which is freely available from the Internet.
    5. Adapt It changes.txt describes the changes from previous versions of Adapt It WX (starting with version 4.0.0).
+   6. Known Issues and Limitations.txt lists issues and/or
+      limitations that were recognized but unresolved at the time of the current release.

 ---------------------------------------------------------------------
 Localization: